NixOS/foundation/README.md

 Board observers are here to help and participate in the board decision making process, but don't have any voting powers.

+### Board affiliation transparency

+* Eelco Dolstra is Founder / Secretary of the Board of Determinate Systems
+* Ron Efroni is Founder / Chief Executive Officer of Flox
+* Théophane Hufschmitt is employed by Tweag / Modus Create
+* Domen Kozar is Founder / Director of Cachix
+* Jonas Chevalier is Founder / Director of Numtide

 ## Contact us

 In order to bring items to our attention, you have the following mechanisms